Skip to main content

 You can find a qualified, reputable chimney sweep on the following websites:

-• The Association of Professional and Independent Chimney Sweeps.
+• The Association of Professional and Independent Chimney Sweeps(link is external).

 As well as getting your chimney swept, you should also make sure that it is structurally sound, well-maintained, and able to cope with the demands of modern heating appliances.